Can I Have a Vaginal Birth If I Had a Previous C-Section?

 The incision on your skin does not necessarily go in the same direction as the incision on your uterus.
 Also, if you've had more than one C-section, a VBAC might not be an option.

-Although a VBAC does come with risks, many women can have one with no complications at all.
-About 3 out of 4 women who try for a VBAC succeed.
+Although a VBAC does come with risks, many women can have one with no problems at all.
 If you're interested in having a VBAC, talk to your doctor to weigh the risks and benefits.
 And check with your hospital ahead of time to make sure they'll allow it.
 If they don't and you have your heart set on a vaginal birth, you may need to change hospitals.